 The committee also is responsible for supplemental spending bills, which are sometimes needed in the middle of a fiscal year to compensate for emergency expenses, such as funding to help with natural disasters or military operations.
 The Appropriations Committee gives Sen. Landrieu an opportunity to be a strong and effective voice for Louisiana's interests, particularly in the areas of health, transportation and education.

 U.S. Senate Committee on Small Business & Entrepreneurship

-Sen. Landrieu chairs the Committee on Small Business and Entrepreneurship, which studies the issues relating to American small business enterprises.
+Sen. Landrieu sits on the the Committee on Small Business and Entrepreneurship, which studies the issues relating to American small business enterprises.
 Senator Landrieu realizes that more than 65 percent of the new jobs in Louisiana in the past decade were created by small businesses; she lessened burdensome federal regulations and created tax relief for small businesses.
 In fact, her pro-growth, pro-business voting record in the 105th Congress earned her the U.S. Chamber of Commerce's Spirit of Enterprise Award.

 U.S. Senate Committee on Homeland Security and Governmental Affairs

 This committee was established on February 17, 2005, when it replaced the Committee on Governmental Affairs.
 It is the chief oversight committee for the United States Senate.

 You can learn more about the United States Senates' committee system on the Senate home page.